 Take a photo stop at The Nevern Cross on the south side of the church in the village of Nevern.
 It is one of the most intricately carved Celtic Crosses and is 13ft high and dates from the 10th or 11th century.
 Nearby is the famous bleeding yew tree and various legends about it exist; the wrongful hanging of a young man many years ago, it will bleed until there is a Welsh prince on the seat at Nevern Castle or it will bleed until the world is at peace.

 St Davids is the smallest city in Great Britain.
-The cathedral is the focus of the city and in the middle ages, two pilgrimages to St Davids is equal to one to Rome, and three pilgrimages to one to Jerusalem.
-Wander around the cathedral and the nearby Bishops Palace and afterwards there are plenty of galleries and craft shops to explore.
+St Davids Cathedral is the focus of the city and in the middle ages, two pilgrimages to St Davids is equal to one to Rome, and three pilgrimages to one to Jerusalem.
+Wander around the cathedral and the nearby St Davids Bishop's Palace and afterwards there are plenty of galleries and craft shops to explore.

 The Pembrokeshire Coast National Park has its visitor centre in St Davids.
 ‘Oriel y Parc’ also has exhibitions from The National Museum of Wales and is a good place for your clients to plan walks along the coast path.
 Parking which is suitable for coaches can be found on Ffordd Caerfai, SA62 6NW